U.S. to designate Yemen's Houthi movement as foreign terrorist group | Law-Order

 U.S. to designate Yemen's Houthi movement as foreign terrorist group

-The outgoing U.S. administration is to designate Yemen's Houthi movement as a foreign terrorist organization, a move that diplomats and aid groups say will cast a shadow over peace talks and efforts to combat the world's largest humanitarian crisis.
+The outgoing U.S. administration is to designate Yemen's Houthi movement as a foreign terrorist organization, a move the United Nations warned could have serious repercussions for peace talks and efforts to combat the world's largest humanitarian crisis.
 A leader of the Iranian-aligned group, which has been battling a Saudi-led coalition in Yemen since 2015 in a war widely seen as a proxy conflict between Iran and Saudi Arabia, said it reserved the right to respond.

 For Biden to undo the designation would require a lengthy legal review, and he could also face political obstacles from Iran hardliners in Congress.
 Yemen's Saudi-backed government called for more further pressure on the Houthis, who seized the capital Sanaa in late 2014 and control much of northern Yemen.